 California remains one of the strictest states in the US regarding gambling.
 Despite several high-profile attempts to legalize sports betting in the Golden State, online casino games, sports betting, and poker are illegal.
 Tribal casinos and poker rooms are legal, however, and have been the most vocal opponents of any effort to legalize gambling in CA.

-As there is no legal way to gamble online in CA with real money, players can only choose from Stake.us and free online slots games.
-You don’t need to spend a dime when playing at Stake.us or Gambino Slots, but cryptocurrency is the only accepted purchase method at Stake, and Gambino Slots uses virtual coins as its currency.
+As there is no legal way to gamble online in CA with real money, players can only choose from free online slots games.
+You don’t need to spend a dime when playing at Gambino Slots, but it does use virtual coins as its currency.
+Sweepstakes casinos are unavailable after being banned from January 1st 2026.

 Federally recognized tribes in California have been offering bingo rooms since the 1970s.
 These bingo rooms proved successful, and more tribes began offering small-scale gambling until the 1987 Supreme Court decision in California vs. Cabazon Band of Mission Indians, which reaffirmed the right of tribal authorities to offer gambling on tribal lands.